purduehackers/organize/directory/designer.md

 The structure of the email is up to you, but please "be real"—we're students reading these too, and we're strongly anti-bullshit.
 Be authentically yourself!

+If you want to learn more about this role before applying, come to Hack Night (Fridays 8:00pm at Bechtel) and talk some of the people there!
+We have a couple of designers who go to Hack Night and can tell you more about what they've done :)

 ## Next steps

 We will reply to confirm we've received it; after that, you will only hear from us if we're interested in following up.
 There's no deadline on either end, and it's possible this position won't be filled for a while.